 River Thames Counselling - Sheetal Bharucha (MSc, MBACP)

 My name is Sheetal Bharucha and I am a fully qualified MBACP registered counsellor and psychotherapist.
+To reduce Coronavirus exposure and offer you therapy in a safe environment, I am currently providing therapy online.
+I hope to resume my face to face practice in the near future.
 I practice in two locations, in Central London just a few minutes walk from both London Bridge and Borough Stations and additionally serving the South-East from my Bexley/Bexleyheath location.
-I also offer online sessions via Skype.

 As a counsellor, I can offer you a safe, confidential, independent and non-judgemental space where we can explore problems and issues that are affecting your life.
 Together we can work towards gaining a deeper insight into the difficulties you face and help to improve your emotional and mental wellbeing.
 Therapy may help you to find better ways to cope or bring about changes in the way you behave, think or respond.
 This is a space where you can share things you may feel unable to discuss with anyone else.